Malcolm H. Wiener: Career

 Wiener is a member of the Council on Foreign Relations.
-There, he has been active in promoting the consideration of non-lethal military technologies; in particular, he chaired and authored the report of a CFR Independent Task Force on the subject.
+There, he has been active in promoting the consideration of non-lethal military technologies; in particular, he chaired and authored the report of a CFR Independent Task Force on the subject in 1995.
 He also endowed the CFR Annual Lecture on Science and Technology.

 Wiener is the author of numerous works on Aegean prehistory and the eastern Mediterranean in the Bronze Age.
 Several works have focused on the chronology of the Bronze Age Mediterranean world.
 His publication (2014) on "The Interaction of Climate Change and Agency in the Collapse of Civilizations ca. 2300–2000 B.C." has attracted notice for its contribution to the history of climate change episodes in world history.

 Awards and recognition

 Wiener has received seven honorary doctorates: Litt.D., University of Sheffield, 1997; Ph.D., University of Tübingen, 1998; D., University of Athens, 1998; Dr. of Humane Letters, University of Cincinnati, 2007; D.Sc., University College London, 2009; D. Archaeology, Dickinson College, 2013; D.Sc., University of Arizona, 2014.

 Wiener is a Fellow or Member of the following: the Academy of Athens, the American Academy of Arts and Sciences, the Archaeological Institute of America, the Austrian Academy of Sciences, the Austrian Archaeological Institute, the German Archaeological Institute, the Royal Swedish Academy of Letters, History and Antiquities, and the Society of Antiquaries of London.
 He is a Chevalier in the Ordre des Arts et des Lettres of France and an Honorary Member of the Board of the Archaeological Society at Athens.
 He has also received the Ring of Honour of the Academy of Sciences and Literature in Mainz, Germany.
-Additionally, he received the Bandelier Award for Public Service to Archaeology from the Archaeological Institute of America.
+Additionally, he received the Bandelier Award for Public Service to Archaeology from the Archaeological Institute of America, and the Philhellene Award and Athens Prize from the American School of Classical Studies at Athens.
 In 2014, the Greek government bestowed upon him the Gold Cross of the Order of Honor.

+Personal life

+Wiener was previously married to Mary F. McLarnon in1975.

+On June 8, 1990, Wiener married Carolyn Talbot Seely (born 1948), a daughter of Mr. & Mrs. Frederic T. Seely, of Old Greenwich, Connecticut.
+She was Counsel to the Republican Leader Bob Dole and an Adjunct Professor at the University of Baltimore's School of Law.